L (complexity): Random versions

+It contains BPL, and is contained by NC2.

 Additional properties

 L is low for itself, because it can simulate log-space oracle queries (roughly speaking, "function calls which use log space") in log space, reusing the same space for each query.

 Other uses

 The main idea of logspace is that one can store a polynomial-magnitude number in logspace and use it to remember pointers to a position of the input.

 The logspace class is therefore useful to model computation where the input is too big to fit in the RAM of a computer.
 Long DNA sequences and databases are good examples of problems where only a constant part of the input will be in RAM at a given time and where we have pointers to compute the next part of the input to inspect, thus using only logarithmic memory.